 This feature of the Ancestry DNA site was added in 2018, and I think it’s pretty neat to be able to see whether or not your ethnicity results reflect the most current research in DNA ethnicity.
 All you have to do is log in to your Ancestry DNA account, and visit your DNA results summary page.

-Once you are on your summary page, click “Discover Your DNA Story”, which is the green button under your pie chart.
+Once you are on your summary page, click “Discover Your DNA Story”, which is the blue button under your pie chart.
 This will take you to your full ethnicity results.

 Once you are on your full ethnicity result page, there is a message that will tell you whether your results are up-to-date: